Apply

 Apply for research training at UCSF

 Since 1997, the program has provided training, mentoring, and technical assistance to 94 Visiting Professors from universities in the continental US and Puerto Rico.
-To date, program participants have received 165 multi-year awards from NIH, including 73 R01 awards, and another 38 awards from CDC, HRSA, NSF or SAMHSA.
+To date, program participants have received over 165 multi-year awards from NIH, including 73 R01 awards, and over 38 awards from CDC, HRSA, NSF or SAMHSA.
 From all sources, Visiting Professors have been awarded over $334 million in grant funding.
 Program participants have also made a vast scientific impact, generating over 2,000 articles.
 For more information, please see our page of program details, our summer program seminars, and a list of previous participants.